john-h-k/jcc/README.md

 1. `va_list` and variadic function implementation.
 Calling them works fine
 2. Atomics
 3. Linking on musl-based distros.
 This is relatively simple and should work soon
+4. Digraphs (plan to add) and trigraphs (plan to add but only with an explicit argument, as with most compilers)

 ## Requirements